pcdshub/happi/docs/source/client.rst

 Creating a New Entry
 ^^^^^^^^^^^^^^^^^^^^
-A new device must be a subclass of the basic container :class:`.Device`.
+A new item must be a subclass of the basic :class:`.HappiItem` container.
-While you are free to use the initialized object wherever you see fit, the client has a hook to create new devices.
+While you are free to use the initialized object wherever you see fit, the client has a hook to create new items.

-Before we can create our first client, we need to create a backend for our device information to be stored.
+Before we can create our first client, we need to create a backend for our item information to be stored.

+.. ipython:: python
+   :suppress:

+   rm -f doc_test.json

 .. ipython:: python